jkeohan/bonus_lectures/algos/intro-to-sorting-algos.md

-### Stop Sorting Once Array Is Sorted
+### Stop Sorting A Sorted Array

-Our previous refactor increased the efficiency of our code but we can do one better.
-It makes sense that if the array is already sorted that we should add some logic to terminate the loops since any additional comparisons would redundant.
+Our previous refactor increased the efficiency of our code and we have one final improvement to make.
+It makes sense that if the array is already sorted that we should add some logic to terminate the loops, since any additional comparisons would redundant.

-To do this we need to keep track to determine if any elements have been swapped during the loop.
-If not then the array is already sorted and we should end the loops and return the sorted array.
+To do this we need to keep track and determine if any elements have been swapped during the loop.
+If not, then the array is already sorted and, we should end the loops and return the sorted array.

 Let's add a few new lines to our pseudocode in order to keep track of any swaps that might have occurred.